fbpx Bulging & Herniated Disc Chiropractic Treatment Techniques

 Bulging & Herniated Disc Chiropractic Treatment Techniques

 Chiropractic care is a non-invasive, safe, and effective option for restoring misaligned vertebrae and treating pain associated with a bulging or slipped (herniated) disc.
 Bulging and herniated discs are caused by too much force being exerted on any one part of the spine.
-Between each vertebrae is a rubbery cushion, or intervertebral disc, that when we are young acts like a shock absorber taking the brunt of activity.
+Between each vertebrae is a rubbery cushion, or intervertebral disc, that acts like a shock absorber taking the brunt of activity.
 As we age those discs lose their elasticity, begin to weaken from degeneration, and become susceptible to injury.

 Bulging & Herniated Disc Chiropractic Treatment Techniques - Figure